satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 While explicit file extensions are not required in browsers - as the import specifier is a URL and the server can be configured to serve the correct file, it can still be simpler to use file extensions to avoid additional logic on the server.

+## The `import.meta` object

+The `import.meta` object is a special object with null-prototype that contains metadata about the module.
+As per the [specification](https://tc39.es/proposal-import-meta/), each tool can add its own properties to the `import.meta` object.
+This means that the `import.meta` object is not guaranteed to be the same across different tools and environments.

+For example, most tools support the `import.meta.url` property, which is a URL string representing the module's location, whereas there are many properties only supported by specific tools:

+- Node.js adds [`import.meta.resolve`](https://nodejs.org/api/esm.html#importmetaresolvespecifier) and more
+- Webpack adds [`import.meta.webpackHot`](https://webpack.js.org/api/module-variables/#importmetawebpackhot), [`import.meta.webpackContext`](https://webpack.js.org/api/module-variables/#importmetawebpackcontext) and more
+- Vite adds [`import.meta.env`](https://vite.dev/guide/env-and-mode) and more

+Additionally, the `import.meta` syntax is currently not supported in [Metro](https://metrobundler.dev/) (React Native) and will result in a syntax error.

+So relying on properties from `import.meta` may lock your library into supporting only those specific tools.

+More importantly, it is only available in ES modules and will result in a syntax error if used in CommonJS modules.
+So it's not appropriate to use `import.meta` when writing dual module libraries.

 ## Approaches

 There are [2 main approaches](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) to publishing dual module libraries: